mallikarjuna-mc/ecommerce-profitability-operations-analytics/README.md

 An end-to-end data analytics project focused on understanding e-commerce revenue, profitability, customer performance, product performance, returns, and operational data quality.

-The project combines MySQL for data preparation and analysis with Power BI for interactive business reporting and dashboard development.
+The project combines MySQL for data preparation and analysis with Power BI and DAX for interactive business reporting and dashboard development.

+---

 ## Project Overview